phoenixnap/springmvc-raml-plugin/springmvc-raml-plugin/README.md

 ```

 ### ramlPath
-(required) Relative file path where the RAML document to be used for endpoint generation will be loaded from
+(required) The path to the file, relative to the project base directory

 ### outputRelativePath
 (optional) Relative path where the generated Java classes will be saved to.
 Package structure folders will be created relative to this path.